Substance Use Recovery & Treatment for Women

 Relational-Model Approach

-This therapeutic model “affirms the power of connection and the pain of disconnection for women, with repeated disconnections having adverse consequences for mental health.”2 It focuses on the importance of relationship-building for women in recovery and how substance abuse treatment is often the first place where they are offered the opportunity to do so in a healthier manner.
+This therapeutic model “affirms the power of connection and the pain of disconnection for women, with repeated disconnections having adverse consequences for mental health.”2 It focuses on the importance of relationship-building for women in recovery and how substance use treatment is often the first place where they are offered the opportunity to do so in a healthier manner.

 Trauma-Informed Approach

-Women with substance abuse issues often struggle with underlying trauma, which, if not addressed, can lead to relapse or difficulty in recovery.
+Women with substance use issues often struggle with underlying trauma, which, if not addressed, can lead to relapse or difficulty in recovery.
 This approach helps women understand and cope with the effects of violence on their recovery and functioning.

 Intensive Outpatient Treatment